What people are saying

 Our mission is to make team game development more accessible than playing an instrument, amateur sport, or traditional art.
 We do this by helping people new to team game development with training, structure, support, and resources.
 Central to making this accessible is making it available at a price which doesn't burn savings, require loans, involve quitting a day job, or place unrealistic expectations on overnight success.

 Like learning an instrument, sport, or traditional art, some who practice at club level may pursue it as a career, but others will not.
 By making games in a sustainable, self-directed, and creatively fulfilling way, it doesn't have to become a job to be justified.
 Everyone involved develops new skills, meets great people, and creates fun games.
 Awesome.

 Chris has been making games for 20 years.
 He's worked with startups and AAA games, taught game creation at Georgia Tech, and spoken at more than 10 conferences (including GDC, IndieCade, and SIEGE).
-Over 100,000 students have gone through his online courses, and he's done countless videos and podcast interviews with industry developers to help more people discover game development.
+Over 115,000 students have done his online courses, and he's made hundreds of videos and 90 podcast industry interviews to help people discover game development.

 Since Gamkedo’s inception in 2013, Maanie has directed all accounting, bookkeeping, tax, and government legal requirements.
 Outside Gamkedo, Maanie is an Associate Director for the Education Advisory Board (EAB), overseeing the relationship with the California State University system.
 Maanie received his MBA from the University of Missouri.
 He lives in San Jose with his wife.

 @Gamkedo's @ChrisDeLeon really knows his stuff, and is patient / makes sure you understand the code you're working with.
 Thank you Chris! pic.twitter.com/ViQLGvpx49— DanaAlcala (@DanaAlcala) Sept 27, 2017